rksm/org-ai/README.md

 #### Syntax highlighting in ai blocks

 To apply syntax highlighted to your `#+begin_ai ...` blocks just add a language major-mode name after `_ai`.
 E.g. `#+begin_ai markdown`.
 For markdown in particular, to then also correctly highlight code in in backticks, you can set `(setq markdown-fontify-code-blocks-natively t)`.
+Make sure that you also have the [markdown-mode package](https://melpa.org/#/markdown-mode) installed.
 Thanks @tavisrudd for this trick!

 #### Block Options